srobo/team-emails/SR2019/2018-11-19-kit-disclaimer.md

 As you were unable to attend kickstart, we need to ship you your kit.
 Before this can happen, we need you to sign a disclaimer.

-As it's a legal document, please print out and sign the disclaimer form below, and send it back to us.
+As it's a legal document, please print out and sign the disclaimer form below, and email it back to us.
 Once we have a release form for you, we'll send out your kit to the address listed below.
 If this address is incorrect, please let us know.

 Address: